The Intersections of Domestic Violence and Human Trafficking

 November 10, 2017

 With an estimated 20.9 million victims worldwide, human trafficking is considered “one of the most pressing human rights issues of our time.”
-Human trafficking involves a trafficker using “force, fraud, or coercion to control victims for the purpose of engaging in commercial sex acts or labor services against their will (National Human Trafficking Hotline),” and while it’s common for trafficking to include multiple perpetrators rather than a single abuser, sometimes the trafficker is a person the victim loved and trusted.
+Human trafficking involves a trafficker using “force, fraud, or coercion to control victims for the purpose of engaging in commercial sex acts or labor services against their will” (National Human Trafficking Hotline), and while trafficking may include multiple perpetrators rather than a single abuser, sometimes the trafficker is a person the victim loved and trusted.

 It is important to recognize that human trafficking and domestic violence don’t occur in silos; rather, there is a marked overlap in the pattern of behaviors that both abusers and traffickers use to exert power and control over a victim.
-Intimate partner trafficking occurs when an abuser “[compels] their partner to engage in commercial sex, forced labor, or involuntary servitude.”
-Alternatively, trafficked individuals sometimes live with their trafficker and are subjected to the physical violence, emotional manipulation, and overbearing control that are hallmarks of domestic violence.
+Intimate partner trafficking occurs when an abuser compels their partner to engage in forced labor, including commercial sex.
+Alternatively, trafficking victims sometimes live with their trafficker and are subjected to the physical violence, emotional manipulation, and overbearing control that are hallmarks of domestic violence.

 Domestic violence and human trafficking are dire issues of great importance that deserve their own individual recognition.
 However, by acknowledging the intersection of domestic violence and human trafficking, we can begin to recognize how complex patterns of abusive behavior create environments that enable and perpetuate violence.
 Even more importantly, we can help ensure that victims are recognized and connected to the resources they need to get the help they deserve.